-As a leading provider of online baby shower planning information, WebBabyShower is often asked whether it is appropriate to have a shower for a second or subsequent pregnancy, if it is ok to invite men, or just for fresh, new ideas for baby showers.
-If you are looking for an alternative to the to the traditional American “baby shower,” WebBabyShower suggests a Mother Blessing (blessingway).
+As a leading provider of online baby shower planning information, WebBabyShower is often asked whether it is appropriate to have a shower for a second or subsequent pregnancy, or do men go to baby showers?
+Or just for fresh, new ideas for baby showers.
+If you are looking for an alternative to the American baby shower tradition, WebBabyShower suggests a Mother Blessing (blessingway).

 What Is A Mother Blessing?

 Popularly known as a “Blessingway,” a Mother Blessing is based on the Blessingway tradition from the Dine (Navajo).
 A true Blessingway is used not only for pregnant women about to give birth, but also for men going off to war or anyone who needs good tidings when facing a new stage in life.
 In addition, an in-culture Blessingway involves singing the Blessingway song by a trained Navajo medicine man.
 The Blessingway song is considered very spiritual and is very detailed about the Dine origin myth with emphasis on the importance of the home (hogan) and the sacred mountains.

 Throw a Virtual Baby Shower So That Everyone Can Celebrate!